microsoft/prose/dsl-samples/tutorial/Readme.md

 ## Set up (Linux and Mac).

-If you get stuck at any of the steps in this section, please send an email to Gustavo Soares at gsoares@microsoft.com and Sumit Gulwani at sumitg@microsoft.com.
+If you get stuck at any of the steps in this section, please contact us at prose-contact@microsoft.com.

 1. Download and install VS Code (https://code.visualstudio.com/Download)